codypotter/quaggoth/README.md

 - Browsers are automatically updated as you change project files
 - Webpack ready
 - WebFont Loader
-- Multilanguaje support

 ## Typescript
 If you need typescript support checkout the ```typescript``` branch.
 Thanks to @MatsMaker

 # Setup
-You'll need to install a few things before you have a working copy of the project.
+To use this bootstrap you’ll need to install a few things before you have a working copy of the project.

 ## 1. Clone this repo: